RocketMan/zookeeper/docs/Playlists.md

 X-APIKEY authentication is required; the operation will fail if you do not own the playlist.

-**Notes:**
-* For `api/v1`, if you add an event to a live playlist (one that is on-air 'now') and do not supply a `created` attribute, created will be set automatically; for `api/v1.1` and later, supply `created` with value `auto` if you want an automatic timestamp for a live playlist, otherwise none will be set;
+### Automatic timestamping

+Events added to or updated in a 'live' (currently on-air) playlist can be automatically timestamped with the current time.

+* For API v1 (`POST api/v1/playlist/:id/events`) creating a new event with a missing or empty `created` attribute, or whose `created` has value `auto`, will automatically apply a timestamp to a live list;
+* For API v1.1 or later (`POST api/v1.1/playlist/:id/events`), you
+must supply a `created` attribute with value `auto` to request a timestamp on a new event; an empty or missing `created` attribute results in no timestamp;
+* For all API versions, PATCH to the events endpoint will apply an automatic timestamp to an existing event if the list is live and the `created` attribute has value `auto`.

+### Event resequencing

+To resequence an event, issue a PATCH request with a `moveTo` meta key whose value is the id of the event currently in the target position.

+It is NOT necessary to specify attributes in the request body.
+However, as with any PATCH request, you may provide one or more attributes to modify the event at the same time as the restore.

+### Notes
-* Added or modified events are automatically positioned to the correct position in the playlist relative to their created time;
+* Added or modified events are automatically positioned to the correct position in the playlist, relative to their created time;
 * Added events with no created time are placed at the end of the playlist;
 * To modify an event, you must specify _all_ attributes.
 Exception: You may change an event's timestamp by supplying only the `created` attribute.